 Skip to Content

-Research: SP1 Everyday Responses: Maintaining Property (UZH)
+Research: SP1 Everyday Responses: Material care (UZH)

 Jump to: Outline Researcher Team

-How tenants and property owners negotiate responsibilities
+How tenants and property owners handle responsibilities around maintenance and repair

 SP1 Researcher Team